gosling-lang/gosling-website/tutorials/ismb.md

 This tutorial will be most beneficial for biologists working on genomics-related topics and software developers in bioinformatics, especially those interested in creating flexible, scalable, and interactive visualizations.

-A basic understanding of genomics data and practical knowledge of Python programming.
+The audience is expected to have a basic understanding about genomics data and practical knowledge of Python programming.
 Some prior experience with technologies like JSON and JavaScript is helpful for the “Applications” session but not required.

 ## :calendar: Schedule